 You know that feeling when you're checking your mortgage renewal letter and suddenly wondering if you should have become an economist instead of whatever you actually do for a living?
 Well, grab a double-double and settle in, because we're about to decode how Bank of Canada interest rate decisions work and what they mean for your financial future.

 Every six weeks or so, the Bank of Canada makes an announcement that can affect everything from your mortgage payment to your savings account to the price of your morning coffee.
 But these announcements are buried in enough economic jargon to make your head spin faster than a Tim Hortons drive-thru during morning rush.
-Don't worryâSir Looniesworth is here to translate from "central banker speak" to actual human language.
+Don't worry, Sir Looniesworth is here to translate from "central banker speak" to actual human language.

-How Bank of Canada Rate Decisions Actually Work
+How Rate Decisions Work

-The Bank of Canada sets the "overnight rate"âthe interest rate that major financial institutions charge each other for one-day loans.
+The Bank of Canada sets the "overnight rate".
+The interest rate that major financial institutions charge each other for one-day loans.
 This might sound irrelevant to your daily life, but it's like the economic equivalent of your heart rate: it affects everything else in the system.

 Eight times per year, the Bank's Governing Council meets to decide whether to raise, lower, or maintain this rate.
 Governor Tiff Macklem (yes, that's his real name, and yes, he probably gets tired of the jokes) then announces the decision with a statement explaining their reasoning.